“I think…” Selma talked, licking the chestnut puree off her spoon with pleasure “Hanukkah is really great!”.

-– Saint Nicholas present is not called Hanukkah gelt! – Aleksandar corrected her.
+“A Saint Nicholas present is not called Hanukkah gelt!”
+Aleksandar corrected her.

-They were sitting at the table in Terazije Street, in front of the confectioner’s, just next to the hotel “Moscow” and a shop called “Tivar”.
-The shop “Tivar” was selling suits and ready-made clothing, but there was also a toy department.
-When they had ordered two portions of chestnut puree for Selma and Aleksandar several minutes ago, the father “had remembered” that he had something to do and went into the shop.
-Aleksandar knew very well that the father had actually gone to buy some presents for them for Hanukkah, but as it was all a part of the exciting game, he never minded pretending that he didn’t know what it was all about.
+They were sitting at a table on Terazije Street in front of the confectioner’s, just next to Hotel Moscow and a shop called Tivar.
+Tivar sold suits and ready-made clothing but they also had a toy department.
+After ordering two portions of chestnut puree for Selma and Aleksandar several minutes ago, their father “remembered” that he had something to do and went into the shop.
+Aleksandar knew very well that his father had actually gone to buy some presents for them for Hanukkah but it was all a part of the exciting game.
+He never minded pretending that he didn’t know what it was all about.

-An idyllic winter evening was descending on Belgrade.
-The noise of conversations and steps of passers-by were echoing across the wet pavement, as the trams on line 1, riding from Kalemegdan to Slavija, were squeaking along the tracks, ringing three or four times sharply “ding, ding, ding”, warning the pedestrians always at the same spot where they were crossing the street.
+A lazy and calm winter evening descended upon Belgrade.
+The green spires of Hotel Moscow, which housed the whispers of intellectuals and writers that would prophesize there, overlooked the buzz of the crowd outside passing by and sitting under neon signs.
+The noise of conversations and the steps of passers-by echoed across the wet pavement as trams on line 1, riding from Kalemegdan to Slavija, squeaked along the tracks.
+They would ring sharply ding, ding, ding, cutting the air and warning the pedestrians that always lingered in the same spot that they were crossing the street.

-Several days later, children got their presents.
-Selma nicknamed her plush teddy bear Pepi, and from that point on they became inseparable.
+Several days later, the children received their presents.
+Selma nicknamed her plush teddy bear Pepi, from that point on they became inseparable.
 Aleksandar got a beautiful red toy race car.
-It may not be exactly the same model, but to him it looked just like Mercedes Benz W-154 M163, the winning bolide at the great Belgrade Grand Prix around Kalemegdan Park.
+It may not have been exactly the same model but to him it looked just like the Mercedes Benz W-154 M163, the winning car at the great Belgrade Grand Prix around Kalemegdan Park.